Import required modules import pandas as pd import numpy as np # Set plots to display in the iPython notebook %matplotlib inline

 - No window cluster of seats has more than three seats.

-- On small slights with three seats, the single seat is on the left side.
+- On small flights with three seats, the single seat is on the left side.

 - No flight has more than nine rows.